murggu/tecnun-cc-23/day2/day2_instructions.md

 	> links to Studios above.
 Make sure you have created the Cognitive Service resource previously in Azure

+Optional:

-3. learn how to use cognitive services from Postman - [S]
+3. learn how to use cognitive services from Postman

 	* Link to postman: [Sign up or in](https://www.postman.com/)
 	* Link to reference API: